-Gender Pay Report 2022
+Gender Pay Reporting 2023

-This report details and addresses our gender pay outcomes, based on the mandatory snapshot date of 5th April 2021.
+This report details and addresses our gender pay outcomes, based on the mandatory snapshot date of 31st March 2022.
 The figures show the difference in the average pay between our male and our female colleagues on the snapshot date.
 This is different to equal pay, which would show the differences between male and female colleagues who carry out the same job or similar jobs of equal value.

-The year 2021 has been atypical due to the continuation of the global pandemic and the associated, unprecedented effects of it on our organisation.
-For Shaw Education Trust, as an education provider, our schools have been substantially impacted, resulting in most of our colleagues having to considerably change the way our students learn, through digital and flexible learning.
-Since the last report, we have decided to undertake a review of our organisational values that will underpin our new People strategy, linking them into our workplace behaviours.
-Our revised performance review process is being developed and we are now working to embed that into our ways of working throughout the full employee journey.
+Since the last report, we have decided to undertake a review of our systems and processes across the trust which aligns to our organisational values that are aligned to our People strategy.
+Our revised performance review process has landed well within the trust and we are now working to embed that into our ways of working throughout the full employee journey.
 We have made progress in the delivery of our development programmes which will support our overall People Strategy.
 We remain committed to building a world class people strategy that supports equality, diversity, and Inclusion along with fantastic career development for our colleagues and to paying our people fairly and appropriately.

-We have set out below our gender pay reporting figures based on the snapshot date of 5th April 2021.
+We have set out below our gender pay reporting figures based on the snapshot date of 31st March 2022.